 “Where did the time go?
-Feeling you can’t make time for YOU right now?
+Feeling stuck in the day-to-day?

 The perception of time is that we don’t have enough of it.